-Firms in the TPR will be required to include specific status disclosure wording in letters (or electronic equivalents) to UK retail customers to indicate that the firm is in the TPR.
+Firms in the TPR must include specific status disclosure wording in letters (or electronic equivalents) to UK retail customers to indicate that the firm is in the TPR.

 The transitional power and application of legislative requirements to firms and investment funds in the TPR/TMPR

-Firms in the temporary permission and supervised run-off regimes (part of the financial services contracts regime) and investment funds in the TMPR will be subject to rules mainly as set out in the Exiting the European Union: Temporary Permission and Financial Services Contracts Instrument 2019 (2019/36).
+Firms in the temporary permission and supervised run-off regimes (part of the financial services contracts regime) and investment funds in the TMPR are subject to our rules which are set out in our Handbook.

-However, to the extent that the transitional power is used to provide relief more generally (ie also to firms other than firms in the TPR) in respect of any of rules with which firms and investment funds in the regime are expected to comply, this relief will also be available for firms and investment funds in the regime.
+However, to the extent that the transitional power has been used to provide relief more generally (ie also to firms other than those in the TPR) in respect of any of rules with which firms and investment funds in the regime are expected to comply, this relief will also be available for firms and investment funds in the regime.

-To the extent that transitional relief will be provided in respect of obligations outside of our Handbook, this relief will also be available for firms and investment funds in the regime because the TTP directions apply in principle to any person, but there is also the TP substituted compliance direction in Part 5 of the FCA’s draft main TTP direction, published most recently in September 2019.
+To the extent that transitional relief has been provided in respect of obligations outside of our Handbook, this relief is also available for firms and investment funds in the regime because the TTP directions apply in principle to any person, but there is also the TP substituted compliance direction in Part 5 of our main TTP direction.

-In addition, where a regulatory obligation outside of our Handbook applies for the first time following the end of the transition period because it relates to a matter previously reserved to the firm’s home state regulator, we intend to permit substituted compliance with the equivalent obligation in the firm’s home state in the same way as we are proposing for our Handbook rules, unless otherwise indicated.
-There is more information in our Policy Statement PS19/5.
+Under that direction, where a regulatory obligation outside of our Handbook applies for the first time following the end of the transition period because it relates to a matter previously reserved to the firm’s home state regulator, we allow substituted compliance with the equivalent obligation in the firm’s home state in the same way as for our Handbook rules, unless otherwise indicated.
+There is more information in the main FCA transitional directions.

-We do not intend to provide transitional relief for any of the rules which we have proposed specifically for firms or investment funds in the regime.
+We do not provide transitional relief for any of the rules which we have proposed specifically for firms or investment funds in the TPR.

 You can also refer to the 4 Statutory Instruments passed by the Government which relate to the TPR: